mp-designer/mp-designer.github.io/src/projects/96-QR-menu.md

 ## Context and Problem

-When relocating to Portugal, I encountered a surprisingly common friction point: difficulty ordering food in local restaurants.
+When relocating to Portugal, I encountered a surprisingly common friction point: **difficulty ordering food in local restaurants.**
 Many places lacked printed menus or had menus written in handwritten Portuguese on blackboards — unintelligible to non-locals.
 This created friction for:

 * **Customers:** due to language barriers, lack of photos, and regional dish names.
-* **Restaurants:** due to time-consuming interactions, fewer international clients, difficulties to serve foreign customers, and inconsistent ways to share menu updates.
+* **Restaurants:** due to time-consuming interactions, difficulties to serve foreign customers, and inconsistent ways to share menu updates.

 ## Goals